JoinColony/colonyJS/docs/_API_AuthorityClient.md

 The `AuthorityClient` is a standard interface for interactions with functions and events described in `Authority.sol`.

 In the current implementation of the Colony Network, some events on-chain are not mediated by reputation scores as described in the whitepaper.
-Rather, certain actions within a colony that would ordinarily require some minimum reputation are assigned an 'authority' of Colony Owner and Colony Admin.
-This includes colony-wide actions such as minting new colony tokens as well as the creation and finalization of tasks.
+Rather, certain actions within a colony that would ordinarily require some minimum reputation are assigned an 'authority' of colony Admin.
+This includes colony-wide actions such as minting new colony tokens as well as the creation of tasks.

 Note: these authority roles are distinct from the 'roles' assigned in a task (manager, worker, and evaluator); because 'authority' roles are intended to be replaced by reputation-mediated authority in subsequent versions of the colonyNetwork, the overlapping terminology will be temporary.